alanowatson/Why-are-there-less-commits/README.md

 # Why-are-there-less-commits?
-You may be wondering why I am lacking in Commits from Mid June until Mid-September.
+Hey potential employers!
+You may be wondering why I am lacking in commits from June until Mid-September.
 See what I was working on...

 ![Alt Text](https://media4.giphy.com/media/sbLmSCdliPbuvV9gqG/giphy.gif)